How To Brief A Photographer To Take Awesome Photos For Your Website

 Be wary of colours

-If your brand and website will be predominantly neutral colours, like black, white and grey, then you may actually want to introduce colour via the photos, and if you do, you won’t have to worry about colour clashes as nothing clashes with black or white.
+If your brand and website are neutral colours, like black, white and grey – you may want to introduce colour via the photos.
+When you do, you won’t have to worry about palette clashes.

 Get some video clips as well if possible

-This gets back to hiring the right photographer, but professional SLR cameras these days have some powerful video capturing functionality.
-Some photographers may be skilled enough to take a few short clips of the designated scenes throughout the shoot, which could come in handy to use on the website and save you having to do the same process for a videographer.
+This leads back to hiring the right photographer, but professional SLR cameras have some powerful video-capturing functionality.
+Some photographers may be skilled enough to take a few short clips of the designated scenes throughout the shoot.
+This can cut out the need for a videographer.

-This could be an added level of complication that may not be necessary, but it might be worth asking your photographer if they could do this.
+This could be an added level of complication, but it may prove worth asking your photographer.

-If you’re looking for something more polished or maybe want to include drone footage, then this will likely need an additional videographer contractor.
+If you’re looking for something polished or want to include drone footage, this will likely need a videographer.

 Step 3 – Execute

-Once your photographer has been booked and you’ve locked in a date, make sure you’re fully prepared to make the most of their time while they’re there.
+Once your photographer has confirmed, ensure you’re prepared to make the most of your time.

-If you’re working with people/models make sure they are also across the shot list so that they know what’s expected of them and when.
+If you’re working with people/models, brief them across the shot list so they know what you expect of them.

-We have had clients that have paid thousands of dollars to take photos to use on a website, but then needed to pay thousands more to use the photos on a future billboard campaign.
-Ensure your photos are yours to do what you want with, whenever you want and get it in writing.
+We have had clients spend thousands on photos for a website, needing to pay thousands more to use the same images on a billboard campaign.
+Ensure your photos are yours to do what you want with.
+Get it in writing.

-Once you have all of your high-res photos from your photographer be sure to save them in a safe place on your local network that your team can access, and then share a copy of them with your web development team.
+Once you have all of your high-res photos from your photographer, be sure to save them in a safe place on your local network that your team can access.
+Share a copy of them with your web development team.

 You can read our other article on how to best supply these photos with your web agency to implement on your website.